 A. Enforcement.
-The Council may enforce these rules and ensure compliance with City ordinances, charter, and state laws applicable to governing bodies.
-If a member of Council violates these rules, City ordinances, the City charter, or state laws applicable to governing bodies, the Council may take action to protect the integrity of the Council and discipline the member with a public reprimand or removal as provided for in the City charter.6
+The Council may ensure compliance with City ordinances, charter, and state laws applicable to governing bodies.53 If a member of Council violates these rules, City ordinances, the City charter, or state laws applicable to governing bodies, the Council may take action to protect the integrity of the Council and discipline the member with a public reprimand or removal as provided for in the City charter.54 A majority of the entire Council is required to issue a reprimand.